 Subsidy for Organic Farming in India

-The increasing and continued use of synthetic fertilizers and pesticides is starting to cause environmental deterioration and health problems.
-Therefore, there is an increasing need for organically farmed produce, as consumer awareness and environmental regulations continues to evolve.
-Organic farming requires biological and organic inputs in lieu of chemical inputs and there is a need to augment the production of bio-fertilizers or organic fertilizers in India.
-Accordingly, the Government of India under National Project on Organic Farming provides capital investment subsidy for commercial production units manufacturing organic fertilizers / bio-fertilizers.
+The increasing and continued use of synthetic fertilisers and pesticides are starting to cause environmental deterioration and health problems.
+Therefore, there is an increasing need for organically farmed produce, as consumer awareness and environmental regulations continue to evolve.
+Organic farming requires biological and organic inputs in lieu of chemical inputs, and there is a need to augment the production of bio-fertilizers or organic fertilisers in India.
+Accordingly, the Government of India under National Project on Organic Farming provides capital investment subsidy for commercial production units manufacturing organic fertilisers / bio-fertilizers.
 In this article, we look at the subsidy for organic farming in India, in terms of units manufacturing bio-fertilizers, bio-pesticides or fruit & vegetable compost.

 Objectives of the Scheme

 The capital investment subsidy scheme for commercial production units of organic/ biological Inputs is being implemented by the Department of Agriculture & Cooperation through National Centre of Organic Farming (NCOF) in collaboration with NABARD or NCDC.
 The main objectives of the scheme are to promote organic farming in the country by making available the organic inputs, to increase the agricultural productivity while maintaining the soil health and environmental safety, to reduce the total dependence on chemical fertilisers and pesticides, to convert the organic waste in to plant nutrient resources and to prevent pollution and environment degradation.

 To know about Organic Farming Certification in India

 Entities Eligible for Subsidy